 They’re often associated with horrific qualities like malice, danger, and evil.
 In some cultures, black spiders are even considered to be spirit demons in disguise.

-Luckily, not all cultures view black spiders in such a negative light.
+Luckily, not all of cultures view black spiders in such a negative light.
 In some cultures, black spiders are actually seen as lucky symbols.

 Black Spider Spiritual Meaning

-In many cases, the black spider has come to symbolize death because it is seen as the most dangerous type of insect.
+In many cases, the black spider has come to symbolize death because it is unfairly seen a dangerous little insect invading our homes.